Chopper-233/Anomaly-ShapeNet/README.md

 ```
 ## Thanks

-Our dataset and code is built on [ShapeNet](https://shapenet.org/) and [PointMAE](https://github.com/Pang-Yatian/Point-MAE), thanks for its excellent works!
+Our dataset and code are built on [ShapeNet](https://shapenet.org/) and [PointMAE](https://github.com/Pang-Yatian/Point-MAE), thanks for their excellent works!

 ## License
 The dataset is released under the CC BY 4.0 license.